MedChemLab/TidyScreen_revised/README.md

 ---
 #### Installation

-Installation of the package is performed simply by cloning this repository, after which a **key requirement** is to create a [CONDA environment](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) using the provided **CCAD.yml** file.
-Upon successful creation, this new environment (named: *CCAD_platform*) will contain all the required Python modules necessary to execute every single TidyScreen action.
+Installation of the package is performed simply by cloning this repository, after which a **key requirement** is to create a [CONDA environment](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) using the provided **tidyscreen.yml** file.
+Upon successful creation, this new environment (named: *tidyscreen*) will contain all the required Python modules necessary to execute every single TidyScreen action.

 **Additional requirements not installed by CONDA**: